kailash-manasarovar/statement/docs/timeline/2023/december.md

 ## The trumpet teacher has a brother

 - I'm walking through the tunnel back home after class one evening as usual.
-As I'm emerging from the tunnel, I see a man who looks *exactly* like the trumpet teacher walking on the road.
+As I'm emerging from the tunnel, I see a man who looks *exactly* like the trumpet teacher walking along the road.
 He has timed it so I will see him.
 - This man is clearly the trumpet teacher's brother.
 The likeness is so strong, they could be twins.
 - I run up behind him and cross the road about a metre before I reach him.
 He flinches.
 - Later that evening on Twitter, I see stalker posts talking about how "my brother always steals everything from me", and I reply "rotten bugger": https://x.com/1FRGVN/status/1730310006132650141